 5 Tips to Make Home Maintenance Easier

-Hire Someone to Do It for You
+1 – Hire Someone to Do It for You

 You shouldn’t feel like a failure if you need someone to help you maintain your house.
 If you have a high-powered job that demands your attention, it might not be worth your time to wash the dishes or do laundry, let alone clean the refrigerator coils or muck the gutters.

 Many people find that hiring professionals to handle home cleaning.
 And home maintenance is a sound investment that alleviates stress and improves life quality.
 Plus, paying for regular maintenance ensures that you won’t miss anything, and your home will remain in tip-top shape.

-It isn’t attainable for everyone, but if you can afford to acquire professional home maintenance services, you might as well go for it.
+Maybe doing all the work yourself doesn’t work.
+But if you can afford to acquire professional home maintenance services, you might as well go for it.
 Your peace of mind is worth more than a heavy wallet.

-Invest in a Home Warranty
+2 – Invest in a Home Warranty

 The best thing we invested in for our home was a home warranty plan.
 I wish we had done it sooner!
 The monthly cost is minimal compared to the expense of having to pay for it without this insurance.
 I can’t express how many times we’ve reaped the benefits of a warranty plan.
 For any homeowner, I believe it’s a must!

-Warranties are absolutely mandatory in older homes, where the electrical, plumbing, appliances, HVAC and other systems are of questionable condition.
+Warranties are absolutely mandatory in older homes, where the electrical, plumbing, appliances, HVAC, and other systems are of questionable condition.
 However, in newer homes, warranties can supplement your insurance, and they certainly take the stress out of home maintenance.

-Make a Home Maintenance Binder
+3 – Make a Home Maintenance Binder

 I love using a binder, especially for jotting down important tips about hiring professionals for repairs in my home.
-It might sound like extra work, but having a single organized solution for your home maintenance concerns and contacts will save you time, energy and stress.
+It might sound like extra work.
+But having a single organized solution for your home maintenance concerns and contacts will save you time, energy, and stress.
 Plus, you can find templates for home maintenance binders online, so your input into this administrative project is minimal.

-Make Your Home Easier to Maintain
+4 – Make Your Home Easier to Maintain

-Clean Your Home as You Go – Home Maintenance At Its Best
+5 – Clean Your Home as You Go – Home Maintenance At Its Best

 Finally, the simplest way to reduce the clutter around your home and keep your maintenance chores quick and easy is to clean as you go.
 Also, be sure to grab our free Best Deep Cleaning Advice And An Awesome Cleaning Checklist Freebie too!

-This means you can’t let tidying and cleaning tasks stack up – as soon as you are done using a plate, you wash it; as soon as you get out of bed, you make it; as soon as you check the mail, you toss out the junk and pay your bills.
+This means you can’t let tidying and cleaning tasks stack up.
+And as soon as you are done using a plate, you wash it; as soon as you get out of bed, you make it; as soon as you check the mail, you toss out the junk and pay your bills.
 This prevents the looming feeling of maintenance responsibility and keeps your home sparkling clean, to boot.

 Don’t forget to read 7 Of My Favorite Cleaning Hacks too!